Poincar\'e Wasserstein Autoencoder: Conclusion

-We have presented an algorithm to perform amortized variational inference on the Poincaré ball model of the hyperbolic space.
-The algorithm differs significantly from a Gaussian VAE in that it makes use of a Maximum Mean Discrepancy metric instead of the Kullback-Leibler divergence.
+We have presented an algorithm to perform amortized variational inference on the Poincar\'e ball model of the hyperbolic space.
 The underlying geometry of the hyperbolic space allows for an improved performance on tasks which exhibit a partially hierarchical structure.
 We have discovered certain issues related to the use of the MMD metric in hyperbolic space.
 Future work will aim to circumvent these issues as well as extend the current results.
-In particular, we hope to demonstrate the capabilities of our model on more tasks hypothesized to have a latent hyperbolic manifold.
-We also hope to investigate the use of the MMD loss in more detail and its effect on the placement of the latent space codes as well as experiment with maximum entropy priors.
+In particular, we hope to demonstrate the capabilities of our model on more tasks hypothesized to have a latent hyperbolic manifold and explore this technique for mixed curvature settings.